EliRalli/DrainCurve/README.md

 # DrainCurve
-Small program to find the curve of the draining of a cylinder with data taken in real time
+Small programs to find the curve of the draining/filling of a cylinder with data taken in real time